scala/docs.scala-lang/_tour/basics.md

 ```
 {% endscalafiddle %}

-Functions may take multiple parameters.
+A function can have multiple parameters:

 {% scalafiddle %}
 ```tut